Skip to content

 Straight answers for the procurement form.

-The honest version: LiteHQ is month-to-month at a flat $99/mo, no annual contract required.
+The honest version: LiteHQ is month-to-month at a flat USD $99/mo, no annual contract required.
 Data is hosted on Supabase in AWS Sydney (ap-southeast-2).
 We don’t hold certifications we don’t have, and we’ll answer any security questionnaire directly rather than around it.

 Pilot it like a hub, not a procurement cycle.